MCI D-Series: Introduction and Deployment

 At about the same time that the 102-D3 was introduced, MCI also started offering an ISTV (Inmate Security Transportation Vehicle) a prisoner transport vehicle version of the coach.
 ISTV models are designed to transport up to 69 inmates and are available with containment cells and a rear officer position.
 The ISTV only comes in a 40-foot version which better fits existing sally ports at jail and prison facilities.

-In 1998, MCI introduced the E-Series, a more upscale model for tour and charter operators, which was later replaced by the current J-Series.
+In 1998, MCI introduced a more upscale companion coach model known as the E-Series, designed for tour and charter operators.
+It was supplemented and later replaced by the current J-Series.

 Over time, the D-Series also became popular with public transit agencies who use them on express routes that travel long-distances on highways.
 Responding to transit agency requests, MCI started offering optional destination signs and two-piece sliding entry doors better suited to curbside loading compared to the one-piece swing out door.
 The motorcoach allows operators to have more seated passengers, which is preferred when operating at higher speeds for longer distances.
-The downside compared to a traditional low-floor transit bus is that motorcoaches only have one door and a high-floor that requires the use of a wheelchair lift, slowing boarding/alighting times.
+The downside compared to a traditional low-floor transit bus is that motorcoaches only have one door and a high-floor that requires the use of a wheelchair lift, slowing boarding/alighting.

+NextGen Models

-In an attempt to address these problems, in 2017, MCI debuted a new version of the D-Series with a low-floor area in the middle of the coach.
-This area allows passengers who use a wheelchair to board much faster using a ramp, and provides a second door to allow passengers to board and alight at the same time.
+To address these problems, in 2017, MCI debuted a new version of the D-Series with a low-floor area in the middle of the coach.
+This area allows passengers using wheelchairs to board much faster than using a ramp, and provides a second door to allow passengers to board and alight at the same time.
 The trade-off was that the luggage space under the coach was largely eliminated, but few public transit operators used that space in normal operation.
 MCI named the coach the D45 CRT LE for commuter rapid transit, low entry.
 Because of the extensive changes necessary to the coach, MCI used the development of the D45 CRT LE as an opportunity to develop a second generation of the D-Series coach with new styling and updated systems and components.
-Those updates started rolling out to high-floor coach models in 2021.
+Those updates began appearing on high-floor coach models beginning in 2020.

+Between 2020 and 2022, MCI began to replace more of Legacy models with new models based on the D45 CRT LE.
+The D45 CRT, a transit coach similar to the D45 CRT LE but with a traditional wheelchair lift instead of the low entry section, the D4520, an intercity coach designed to replace the D4505 and the D4020 ISTV, a new 40 foot prisoner transport coach replacing the D4000ISTV.
+Prototype 40 foot versions of the new commuter and intercity coaches were constructed, but none have been ordered and are not publicly offered as of 2024.
+The last legacy D-Series models were produced in 2022 and subsequently discontinued.

+In 2022, MCI added a D-Series production line to the NFI group factory in Crookston, Minnesota due to the planned and later canceled closure of the Pembina plant.